simplex-chat/simplex-chat/blog/20240704-future-of-privacy-enforcing-privacy-standards.md

 There is great work being done by advocacy organizations, and service providers need to contribute to this fight as well by shifting the narrative and reclaiming the term “privacy” from the tech giants who co-opted and corrupted it.
 We must play a bigger role in supporting users in setting stronger boundaries, making demands, and refusing anything less than genuine privacy and data ownership, while getting comfortable with holding providers accountable for any violations.

 Privacy should be seen as a fundamental obligation of technology providers, and legislators must actively enforce this expectation.
 The more consumers make this demand, the more pressure we put on anti-privacy lobbyists with rogue motives, the easier it will be to hold abusers accountable, and the more likely we can collectively ensure that a privacy-first web becomes a reality.

+You can support privacy today by signing [the petition](https://www.globalencryption.org/2024/05/joint-statement-on-the-dangers-of-the-may-2024-council-of-the-eu-compromise-proposal-on-eu-csam/) prepared by Global Encryption Coalition in support of communication privacy.
+You can also write to your elected representatives, explaining them how data privacy and encrypted communications protect children safety and reduce crime.